sualex/tootoo/README.md

 ## Test

-not working for now - some troubles with TypeORM driver init on beforeAll
+Not working for now - some troubles with TypeORM driver init on beforeAll.
+No time to track )

 ## Stay in touch